bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

 I am Bowen Li, a data scientist and hybird of researcher/engineer, enjoying breaking down business/engineering problems and finding solutions using statistical machine learning with real-world datasets.
-My work is to apply, develop and implement machine learning algorithms and build large scale data processing pipeline/infrastructure and machine learning-based products.
+My work is to apply, develop and implement machine learning algorithms and build large-scale data processing pipeline/infrastructure and machine learning-based products.

 I just left Vpon as Staff Data Scientist.
 The best email address to contact me is bowen0701 at gmail.com.